 Preferred by Nature's Sustainability Framework consists of 4 principles and 31 criteria.
-They have been revised to better support organisations and businesses to achieve their commitments as well as market and regulatory demands towards sustainability in land management, trade and processing of forest and agricultural commodities.
+They have been developed to better support organisations and businesses to achieve their commitments as well as market and regulatory demands towards sustainability in land management, trade and processing of forest and agricultural commodities.
 Indicators relevant to the EU Deforestation Regulation have been indicated as such.

 Figure 1.
-Overview of the Principles and Criteria of the Sustainability Framework
+Overview of the Principles and Criteria of the Sustainability Framework are responsible

-Principle 1

-Management and business practices are responsible
+Principle 1 Management and business practices

-Principle 2 Peoples' wellbeing and human rights are respected
+Principle 2 People's wellbeing and human rights are respected

-Principle 3 Nature and the environment are protected
+Principle 3 Nature and the protected